gardener/documentation/website/documentation/getting-started/project/_index.md

 For example, a member with the `viewer` role can see and list all clusters but cannot create, delete or modify an existing cluster.
 For that, a member would need at least an `editor` role.
 Another important role would be the `uam` role - members with that role are allowed to manage members and technical users for a project.
 The `owner` of a project is allowed to do all of that, regardless of what roles might be assigned to him.

 As with every Kubernetes object, projects can have annotations and there is one annotation that is very important within SAP - the `billing.gardener.cloud/costObject` annotation.
-Since Gardener is hosting the control plane of all Shoot clusters, it incurs a small fee to its users - with this annotation, it knows which cost-center needs to be billed.
+Since Gardener is hosting the control plane of all shoot clusters, it incurs a small fee to its users - with this annotation, it knows which cost-center needs to be billed.

-Projects are getting reconciled by Gardener's project-controller, a component of Gardener's controller-manager.
+Projects are getting reconciled by Gardener's project-controller, a component of Gardener's controller manager.
 The status of the last reconcilation, along with any potential failures, will be recorded in the project's `status` field.

 In case you are interested, you can also view the source code for:
 - [The structure of a project API object](https://github.com/gardener/gardener/blob/master/pkg/apis/core/types_project.go)